tnttodda/TypeTopology/source/TernaryBoehmReals.lagda.md

 ## Formal definition

-Therefore, an encoding of a real number is a sequence of encodings of real intervals -- the restriction we add is that each brick x(n) is "below" the brick -- x(n+1); meaning ⟪ x(n+1) , n+1 ⟫ ⊂ ⟪ x(n) , n ⟫.
+therefore, an encoding of a real number is a sequence of encodings of real intervals -- the restriction we add is that each brick x(n) is "below" the brick -- x(n+1); meaning ⟪ x(n+1) , n+1 ⟫ ⊂ ⟪ x(n) , n ⟫.

-Note that there are precisely three brick below each brick.
+note that there are precisely three brick below each brick.

 ```
 downLeft downMid downRight : ℤ → ℤ